Life

 • Once current, you file I-485 and wait again.
 Every step has an unknown timeline.

-Now, let’s talk about how non-sense and broken this system is.
-The 3 steps in a nutshell:
+Now, let’s talk about how nonsense and broken this system is.
+The three steps in a nutshell:

 It gets worse.
-PERM job postings cannot include skills you developed at your current job, because as stated above, the PERM is for your current position, technically, you have not started your job yet.
-If your employer won’t promote you, your job posting must reflect who you were when hired.
-So after three years, your job description still looks like a new grad posting.
+In PERM, the job requirements usually cannot include skills you developed in your current job with the same employer, unless the new sponsored position is meaningfully different or the employer can justify why training someone is no longer feasible.
+So if your employer won’t promote you or create a clearly different role, the PERM job posting may have to reflect who you were when hired.
+After three years, your job description can still look like a new grad posting.
 It’s absurd.

 Self-petition EB2 NIW